 Abstract

 The current experiment was carried out at Livestock Research Station (LRS), Bojunda, Chittorgarh (Rajasthan) to study the effect of rearing system i.e. Grazing Versus Stall Feeding System on Hemato-Biochemical Variables of Sirohi Goats.
-Thirty Sirohi doelings around 6-12 months age group with uniform body size and weight were selected.
+Thirty Sirohi doelings around 6-12 months age group with uniform body size and weight, and free from physiological, anatomical and infectious diseaseswere selected.
 They were randomly divided into three groups (group 01, group 02 and group 03) of equal number (10 each).
-Deworming and vaccination carried out routinely as per schedule.
-Pre adoption period of 15 days was given to all Sirohi doelings before starting research work.
-The Sirohi doelings selected for the experiment were free from physiological, anatomical and infectious diseases.
-The animals of Group 01 were allowed to rear on complete stall feeding with supplementation of commercial concentrate ration, the animals of group 02 were allowed to rear on stall feeding with one time browsing around farm premises while the animals of Group 03 were allowed two times browsing around farm premises without stall feeding.
-Blood samples was collected at first day (day 0) and after every ten day interval for ninety days (3 months) of experiment to estimate the Red Blood Cell (RBCs), White Blood Cell (WBCs), Estimation of Haemoglobin (Hb), Packed cell volume (PCV), Aspartate amino transferase (AST)/ SGOT, Alanine amino transferase (ALT)/ SGPT, Blood glucose, Total Protein, Cholesterol and Triglyceride.
+Deworming and vaccination were carried out routinely as per schedule.
+An adaptation period of 15 days was given to all Sirohi doelings before starting the experiment..
+The animals of group 01 were raised on complete stall feeding with supplementation of commercial concentrate ration, the animals of group 02 were raised on stall feeding with one time browsing around farm premises while the animals of group 03 were allowed two times browsing around farm premises without stall feeding.
+Blood samples was collected at first day (day 0) and after every ten days interval for ninety days (3 months) of experiment to estimate the Red Blood Cell, White Blood Cell , Estimation of Haemoglobin , Packed cell volume , Aspartate amino transferase , Alanine amino transferase , Blood glucose, Total Protein, Cholesterol and Triglyceride.
 It was found that the system of rearing i.e. grazing and stall feeding didn’t affect the blood biochemistry (red blood cell (×106/μL), WBC (×103/μL), Haemoglobin (Hb) (gm/dl), Packed cell volume (PCV) (%), SGOT/AST (U/L), SGPT/ ALT (U/L), Blood glucose (mg/dl), Total protein (mg/dl), Cholesterol (mg/dl) and Triglyceride (mg/dl) and all these are within normal physiological range.

 Keywords: Hemato-Biochemical Variables, Grazing, Sirohi doeling, Stall feeding, Browsing.

-Introduction:
+Introduction